-- Companies resident in Colombia and foreign entities are subject to corporate income tax at a single rate of 33% on their worldwide income (a reduced 20% rate applies in the 'free-trade zone' areas). - A temporary income tax surcharge will also apply to taxpayers whose taxable base for income tax purposes is at least COP 800 million, at a rate of 4% for 2018. - Capital gains are taxed as ordinary income (there are some exemptions however, such as gains from lotteries and similar sources that may be subject to special taxation). - Value Added Tax (VAT) is levied at a standard rate of 19% effective 1 January 2017 on taxable supplies of goods and services by a taxable person within Colombia and on the importation of goods into Colombia by any person.
-VAT at a rate of 5% applies to staples products and 0% is applied to exempt services and goods. - There is no concept of group relief for Colombian tax purposes. - Special tax incentives are provided to investors in certain specified industries such as agricultural plantations, creation of hotels (new and remodelled), and national production of software. - There are a number of 'free-trade zones' and 'special import-export systems' which provide dutyfree entry of capital goods and materials to be used in the production goods for exportation.
+- Companies resident in Colombia and foreign entities are subject to corporate income tax at a single rate of 33% on their worldwide income (a reduced 20% rate applies in the 'free-trade zone' areas. - Capital gains are taxed at 33% as ordinary income if the asset sold has remained for less than two years in the hands of the taxpayer.
+Capital gains on sale of assets owned for more than 2 years are taxed as an occasional profit at a rate of 10% (there are some exemptions however, such as gains from lotteries and similar sources that may be subject to special taxation). - Value Added Tax (VAT) is levied at a standard rate of 19% on taxable supplies of goods and services by a taxable person within Colombia and on the importation of goods into Colombia by any person.
+VAT at a rate of 5% applies to staples products and 0% is applied to certain specific services and goods. - Special tax incentives are provided to investors in certain specified industries such as hotels (new or remodelled constructed in municipalities of up to two hundred thousand inhabitants). - There are a number of 'free-trade zones' and 'special import-export systems' which provide duty-free entry of capital goods and materials to be used in the production goods for exportation. - Financial entities are subject to a surcharge for the additional income tax as follows: in the year 2019 four percentage points are added, totalling to 37%, in 2020 three percentage points are added, totalling to 35%, in the year 2021, three percentage points are added totalling to 34%.
+This surtax is applied to financial entities that have a taxable income equal to or exceeding COP 4,112 million in a fiscal year.